-The job title "retail clerk" is the single most prevalent job title in Thurston County, with 3,640 out of 109,400 jobs (3.3%).
+The job title "retail clerk" is the single most prevalent job title in Thurston County, with 3,640 out of 92,790 jobs (3.3%).
 Retail clerk positions share similar job duties and pay with a number of other comparable job titles.
 The average retail clerk in Thurston County earns \$24,620 per year.
-A retail clerk is one of the 42 out of 314 job titles (13%), and one of 20,280 jobs out of 109,400 announced that they are raising their wage rates.
-With two supercenters, and one neighborhood grocery store, Wal-Mart is a major employer of these sorts of positions in Thurston County, so this may take some of the financial pressure off people in this job classification.
+A retail clerk is one of the 42 out of 314 job titles (13%), and one of 20,280 jobs out of 92,790 (22%)

-(19%) that cannot afford housing on their own.
+that cannot afford housing on their own.
 The average retail clerk earns 83 percent of the necessary income to afford to share the average two-bedroom apartment with another person in the same job title earning the same income.
 Though certainly vulnerable to rent increases, they may be able to find a rental to share for less than average rent.